A French Network for the Evolutionary Study of Humans

 Annual conference

-Deadline for abstract submission: 16th of October
+Deadline for abstract submission: September 15th

 Research groups